Shooting erupts at Colorado supermarket, bloodied man shown in handcuffs | Law-Order

-Hours later, Boulder police issued a second tweet saying officers were responding to a report of an "armed, dangerous individual" at a nearby location, and that investigators were seeking to determine "if this is related to (the) King Soopers shooting."
-One man who said he was shopping inside the store with his wife told KCNC-TV in an on-camera interview that he heard three loud bangs he took for gunshots, and ran through the store with other customers to escape through a loading bay at the rear of the building.
+Hours later, Boulder police issued a second tweet saying officers were responding to a report of an "armed, dangerous individual" at a separate location about 3 miles away, and that investigators were seeking to determine "if this is related to (the) King Soopers shooting."
+One man who said he was shopping inside the store with his wife told KCNC-TV that he heard three loud bangs he took for gunshots, and ran through the store with other customers to escape through a loading bay at the rear of the building.

 Dean Schiller, who described himself as a journalist and who was live-streaming footage from the scene for a YouTube channel identified as ZFG Videography, said in interviews with local media he heard what sounded like gunshots as he exited the grocery store.
 Schiller also said he saw three apparent shooting victims, but had no information about their conditions.
 A short time later in a parking lot outside the store, Schiller said, he saw police officers surround a sport utility vehicle as they ordered its occupants to come out.